Kepler Capital Believes Vivendi (VIVHY) Won't Stop Here

 Kepler Capital Believes Vivendi (VIVHY) Won’t Stop Here

-Kepler Capital analyst Carola Holtz upgraded Vivendi (VIVHY) to Buy on October 2 and set a price target of EUR27.50.
-The company’s shares closed last Friday at $28.14, close to its 52-week high of $29.42.
+In a report issued on October 6, Arnaud Girod from Kepler Capital maintained a Buy rating on Vivendi (VIVHY), with a price target of EUR27.50.
+The company’s shares closed last Wednesday at $28.55, close to its 52-week high of $29.42.

-According to TipRanks.com, Holtz has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -3.7% and a 50.1% success rate.
-Holtz covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Anheuser-Busch Inbev Sa, and Royal Ahold Delhaize.

 See today’s analyst top recommended stocks >>